RELabUU/Interactive-Narrator/README.md

 Visualize your user stories to improve understanding of the project, inspect system functionality and imporve communication among stakeholders.

-This application uses the Visual Narrator (https://github.com/marcelrobeer/visualnarrator)to generate a conceptual model which is then visualized using Vis.js and is presented to the user in the browser from where the visualization can be modified to cater to the user's needs.
+This application uses the Visual Narrator (https://github.com/marcelrobeer/visualnarrator) to generate a conceptual model which is then visualized using Vis.js and is presented to the user in the browser from where the visualization can be modified to cater to the user's needs.

 **Dependencies**
+This program needs Python 3 to run.
 The main dependency for the program is Visual Narrator (https://github.com/marcelrobeer/visualnarrator).
-To run the program, you need to install Visual Narrator in the same directory as the Interactive Narrator Project Folder (/inwebapp):
-Other depencies can be found in requirements.txt
+To run the Interactive Narrator, you need to install Visual Narrator in the same directory as the Interactive Narrator folder is in (/InteractiveNarrator) Other depencies can be found in requirements.txt

 **Installation**